tiry/sentineljs/ReadMe.md

 Upload seems to work.
 Did not add any specific security check (like type or size): should be ideally handled at the WAF/API Gateway level.

+#### Step3 - Add services

+ - Implementing a dummy version of the storage service
+    - basically just define the "interface" and the flow
+ - Implement the fake opencv service
+    - just returns randomized hard-coded data
+ - Add some unit tests
+    - Add Mocha and Chai to have minimal support for unit tests.

+For now, everything is synchronous, but it will probably need to change.

+May want to take a look at [opencv-express](https://github.com/justadudewhohacks/opencv-express), but for now, the fake impl should be enough.

+#### Step4